antoniogbn/tprog/README.md

 # TPROG - Telecomunications programming tool

-TPROG is a tool developed using Python script language for telecomunications automation processes.
+TPROG is a tool developed using the Python scripting language for automation of telecommunications processes.

 ## Requirements